DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

         http://localhost:8080/

 - you should see your app running.
 Test it to make sure it works correctly (again, use the port number from the run command if 8080 didn’t work for you)

 ### :checkered_flag: **Checkpoint:** This is the Checkpoint for Lab 3.

 ## Part 2: Running on the Cloud

+Recall that the ___cloud___ is a fancy term for "someone else's servers".
+Some useful properties of cloud computing include not having to buy hardware, not needing to keep system software (like operating systems) up-to-date, not worrying about exactly where your application is running (although you should think about some possible downsides of that - for example, how is security handled in the cloud?), the ability to scale, up or down, the number of servers in use based on current demand, and geographic placement to put servers closer to clients.

+In this lab, you'll use [Heroku](https://www.heroku.com/), which has a free tier for small-scale use.
+Other commercial cloud providers include [Amazon AWS](https://aws.amazon.com/), [Alibaba Cloud](https://us.alibabacloud.com/en), and [Microsoft Azure](https://azure.microsoft.com/en-us/).

+As with Docker, the Heroku commands start with "heroku, sometimes have flags (starting with a single or double -), and use generated names for your application.
+The process is to create a Heroku app, push your Web servlet to it, release it, then open it (run it).
+Make sure you follow the directions carefully - in particular, make sure your .sh file is correct.
+The push may be slow, so be patient - and this is another reason to be careful: you don't want to repeat the commands.

 ### 2.1 Get started with the Heroku cloud provider
 1. Create a Heroku account: Go to https://signup.heroku.com/login and register